erdc/quest/README.rst

 You can add any extra settings needed by a plugin here as well using the keyword:arg structure.

-Notes:
+Design Goals:
-  - A design goal is that downloaded data is reasonably structured and usable even if you don't use DSL
+  - Data downloaded through DSL should be reasonably structured, portable and usable even if you don't use DSL later
+  - A DSL project (defined below), should be usable as a user defined DSL service from either a folder or http url
+  - Be able to easily convert a folder of structured data into a read-only user defined DSL service by adding a few metadata files

+Projects and Collections:
   - A project is a folder that has some metadata and a set of collections
   - All collections in a project are saved in subdirectories of the main project folder for portability
   - Only one project can be active at a time, if none is specified a project called 'default' will be created and used